-Rice Kheer is a delicious and popular Indian dessert.
-This rice pudding is rich and creamy in texture and has mixed nuts.
-Indians serve kheer on special occasions and festivals.
+Rice Kheer is a delicious and popular dessert in India and Pakistan.
+This rice pudding is rich and creamy in texture and has mixed nuts like almonds and pistachios, also has raisins.
+Indians serve kheer on special occasions, festivals, and celebrations.
 Of course, you can prepare it whenever you crave it!
 The ingredients are simple, rice, sugar, and milk.
 Rice Kheer takes 25 minutes to prepare.
-Please watch the video tutorial within this post to learn how to make this dessert!
+Please watch the video tutorial within this post to learn more on how to make this dessert!

 What is Rice Kheer?